 But “credit” is so much more than the plastic card you keep in your wallet.
-In a nutshell, it’s borrowed money that you’re on the hook to pay back.
+In a nutshell, it’s borrowed money that you have to pay back.
 And your ability to fulfill this promise contributes to your credit history and, eventually, your credit score.
-Your credit score — a number between 300 and 850 (the higher the better) — is based on a number of factors which could be affected by any loans you’ve taken out for school and even whether you pay your utility bills on time if you’re living off-campus.
+Your credit score — a number that typically falls between 300 and 850 (the higher the better) — is based on a number of factors which could be affected by any loans you’ve taken out for school, credit cards you have opened, and even whether you pay your utility bills on time if you’re living off-campus.

 1. Take the time to check your transactions

-We’ve all seen it happen either to us or someone we know — somehow, even if you’ve never let your card out of your sight, someone gets access to your credit card number and tries to use it.
-Most of the time, you’ll get a call or other form of notification from the card issuer, but you should still check your account activity weekly.
+We’ve all seen it happen, either to us or someone we know: Somehow, even if you’ve never let your card out of your sight, someone gets access to your credit card number and tries to use it.
+Many times, you’ll get a call or other form of notification from the card issuer, but you should still check your account activity weekly.
 See if your issuer offers alerts for purchases above a certain dollar amount or when you are close to your credit limit, and double-check all the transactions to make sure they’re yours.

 2. Check your accounts